nrfconnect/Asset-Tracker-Template/docs/common/provisioning.md

 ## Reprovisioning

-To update device credentials for security:
+To update device credentials:

+> In an end-product it's recommended to reprovision the device at a reasonable interval depending on the application use case, for security reasons.

 ### Manual